FixMyBerlin/fixmy.platform/README.md

 to import the corresponding data.
 Use the subcommands in this order.

-## New Data Model
+### New Data Model

 You can now use `python manage.py importsections <filename>` to import the corresponding data.

-# Import Server Data Dump
+## Import Server Data Dump

 This method of importing lets you access the full dataset as used in production.
-For this, you run a command on the production server that exports data from the live database and sends them directly to your local machine.
+For this, you run commands on the production server that export data from the live database and then load them directly into your local machine.

 The following models have to be imported in sequence.
 If they are imported in another order than specified here, the relations between entries cannot be